 Price is of course still a vital consideration, and borrowers should consider all costs when assessing different types of borrowing products.
 A useful process here is to calculate a "Comparison Rate" that calculates both the interest rate and fees and charges relating to a loan, expressed as a single percentage figure.
 However, be wary of relying on standard comparison interest rates quoted in financial literature.
-These are based on a set loan amount and circumstances that are not tailored to your specific circumstances.
+These are based on a set loan amount and circumstances that may not relate to your circumstances.